triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 One of the significant differences of compilation for Xilinx FPGAs over the ordinary compiler directive is that Xilinx devices require offline compilation of SYCL kernels to binary before being wrapped into the end fat binary.
-The offline compilation of these kernels is done by Xilinx's `xocc` compiler rather than the SYCL device compiler itself in this case.
-The device compiler's job is to compile SYCL kernels to a format edible by `xocc`, then take the output of `xocc` and wrap it into the fat binary as normal.
+The offline compilation of these kernels is done by Xilinx's `v++` compiler rather than the SYCL device compiler itself in this case.
+The device compiler's job is to compile SYCL kernels to a format edible by `v++`, then take the output of `v++` and wrap it into the fat binary as normal.

-The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `xocc` compiler can only ingest SPIR-df as an intermediate representation.
+The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `v++` compiler can only ingest SPIR-df as an intermediate representation.
 SPIR-df is LLVM IR with some SPIR decorations.
 It is similar to the SPIR-2.0 provisional specification but does not requires the LLVM IR version to be 3.4.
 It uses just the encoding of the LLVM used, which explains the `-df` as "de-facto".

-So a lot of our modifications revolve around being the middle man between `xocc` and the SYCL device compiler and runtime for the moment, they are not the simple whims of the insane!
+So a lot of our modifications revolve around being the middle man between `v++` and the SYCL device compiler and runtime for the moment, they are not the simple whims of the insane!
 Hopefully...

-## Getting started guide using Ubuntu 19.04, SDx 2019.1 and Alveo U200
+## Getting started guide using Ubuntu 19.04, Vitis 2019.1 and Alveo U200

 Look at [getting started with an Alveo U200](GettingStartedAlveo.md).